sbs20/scanservjs/README.md

 [![Docker Stars](https://img.shields.io/docker/stars/sbs20/scanservjs)](https://hub.docker.com/r/sbs20/scanservjs)
 [![GitHub](https://img.shields.io/github/license/sbs20/scanservjs)](https://github.com/sbs20/scanservjs/blob/master/LICENSE.md)

+> I've decided to switch to using only this, I find using this in a browser is
+> just perfect and way better than bloated software from printer manufacturers

 scanservjs is a web-based UI for your scanner.
 It allows you to share one or more scanners (using SANE) on a network without the need for drivers or